stojg/recommend/README.md

 ### Paerson

-Use if the data is subject to grade-inﬂation.
-This means that the I might rate most items between 2 to 4, where as you rate most things between 4-5 and Glenn is all over the board with rating from 1 to 5.

-This similarity algorithm tries to compensate the fact that my 2 is equal to your 4 in rating.
+Use this strategy if the data is subject to grade-inflation.

+I.e. if I rate most items between 2-4 and you rate things between 4-5 this strategy tries to compensate the fact that my worst (2) is equal to your worst (4).

 ### Cosine

 This is the strategy to pick if the data is sparse.

-That is if you have a lot or artists in the dataset that hasn't been rated at all by many users.
-If you have a list with ten thousand artist, it quiet likely that the users only listened and rated a few of them.
+I.e. If there is a list with ten thousand artists, it quite likely that the users only listened and rated a few of them.

-It basically disregard the null values so they don't influence the similarity score.
+It basically disregard the _null_ values so they don't influence the similarity score.